L-gulonolactone oxidase

-L-Gulonolactone oxidase (EC 1.1.3.8) is an enzyme that produces vitamin C, but is non-functional in Haplorrhini (including humans), in some bats, and in guinea pigs.
+L-Gulonolactone oxidase (EC 1.1.3.8) is an enzyme that produces vitamin C. It is expressed in most mammals, but is non-functional in Haplorrhini (a suborder of primates, including humans), in some bats, and in guinea pigs.

 It catalyzes the reaction of L-gulono-1,4-lactone with oxygen to form L-xylo-hex-3-gulonolactone (2-keto-gulono-γ-lactone) and hydrogen peroxide.
 It uses FAD as a cofactor.
 The L-xylo-hex-3-gulonolactone then converts to ascorbic acid spontaneously, without enzymatic action.
+The structure of L-gulonolactone oxidase in rats helps identify characteristics of this enzyme.

 Gulonolactone oxidase deficiency

 The non-functional gulonolactone oxidase pseudogene (GULOP) was mapped to human chromosome 8p21, which corresponds to an evolutionarily conserved segment on either porcine chromosome 4 (SSC4) or 14 (SSC14).
-GULO produces the precursor to ascorbic acid, which spontaneously converts to the vitamin itself.
+GULO produces both hydrogen peroxide and the gulonolactone precursor to ascorbic acid, which spontaneously converts to the vitamin itself.

 The loss of activity of the gene encoding L-gulonolactone oxidase (GULO) has occurred separately in the history of several species.
 GULO activity has been lost in some species of bats, but others retain it.
 The loss of this enzyme activity is responsible for the inability of guinea pigs to enzymatically synthesize vitamin C. Both these events happened independently of the loss in the haplorrhine suborder of primates, which includes humans.

 The remnant of this non-functional gene with many mutations is still present in the genomes of guinea pigs and humans.
 It is unknown if remains of the gene exist in the bats who lack GULO activity.
 The function of GULO appears to have been lost several times, and possibly re-acquired, in several lines of passerine birds, where ability to make vitamin C varies from species to species.

 Loss of GULO activity in the primate order occurred about 63 million years ago, at about the time it split into the suborders Haplorhini (which lost the enzyme activity) and Strepsirrhini (which retained it).
 The haplorhine ("simple-nosed") primates, which cannot make vitamin C enzymatically, include the tarsiers and the simians (apes, monkeys and humans).
 The strepsirrhine ("bent-nosed" or "wet-nosed") primates, which can still make vitamin C enzymatically, include lorises, galagos, pottos, and, to some extent, lemurs.

 L-Gulonolactone oxidase deficiency has been called "hypoascorbemia" and is described by OMIM (Online Mendelian Inheritance in Man) as "a public inborn error of metabolism", as it affects all humans.
 There exists a wide discrepancy between the amounts of ascorbic acid other primates consume and what are recommended as "reference intakes" for humans.
 In its patently pathological form, the effects of ascorbate deficiency are manifested as scurvy.